 Simon Johnson is the Ronald A. Kurtz (1954) Professor of Entrepreneurship at MIT and former chief economist at the International Monetary Fund.
 His much-viewed opinion pieces have appeared in the New York Times, the Wall Street Journal, the Financial Times, the Atlantic, and elsewhere.
 With law professor James Kwak, Simon is the coauthor of the best sellers 13 Bankers and White House Burning and a founder of the widely cited economics blog The Baseline Scenario.

-Other members of the Jump-Starting America team:
+Former members of the Jump-Starting America team:

-Manuel Favela is a freshman at MIT studying Computer Science and Finance with a minor in Economics.
+Manuel Favela is a sophomore at MIT studying Computer Science and Finance with a minor in Economics.
 He’s interested in learning about the behavior of the economy and its impact on people’s every day lives.